MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/nano-server/Getting-Started-with-Nano-Server.md

 `Install-Package`
 `Get-Package`

-To use any of these cmdlets with Windows packages on Nano Server, add `‚Äìprovider NanoServerPackage`.
-If you don't add the ‚Äìprovider parameter, PackageManagement will iterate all of the providers.
+To use any of these cmdlets with Windows packages on Nano Server, add `ñprovider NanoServerPackage`.
+If you don't add the ñprovider parameter, PackageManagement will iterate all of the providers.
 For a complete details for the cmdlets, use `get-help <cmdlet>`, but here are some examples of common usages:

 ### Searching for Windows packages
 You can use either `Find-NanoServerPackage` or `Find-Package` to search for and return a list of Windows Packages that are available in the online repository.
 For example, you can get a list of all the latest packages with
 `Find-NanoServerPackage`.

-Using `Find-Package ‚Äìprovider NanoServerPackage -displayCulture` displays all cultures available.
+Using `Find-Package ñprovider NanoServerPackage -displayCulture` displays all cultures available.

 If you need a specific locale version, such as US English, you could use `Find-NanoServerPackage -Culture en-us` or
-`Find-Package ‚Äìprovider NanoServerPackage ‚ÄìCulture en-us` or `Find-Package ‚ÄìCulture en-us -displayCulture`.
+`Find-Package ñprovider NanoServerPackage ñCulture en-us` or `Find-Package ñCulture en-us -displayCulture`.

-To find a specific package by package name, use the ‚Äìname parameter, which accepts wildcards.
-For example, to find all packages with NPDS in the name, use `Find-NanoServerPackage -Name *NPDS*` or `Find-Package ‚Äìprovider NanoServerPackage -Name *NPDS*`.
+To find a specific package by package name, use the ñname parameter, which accepts wildcards.
+For example, to find all packages with NPDS in the name, use `Find-NanoServerPackage -Name *NPDS*` or `Find-Package ñprovider NanoServerPackage -Name *NPDS*`.

-You can find a particular version with ‚ÄìRequiredVersion, -MinimumVersion, or ‚ÄìMaximumVersion parameters.
-To find all available versions, use ‚ÄìAllVersions.
+You can find a particular version with ñRequiredVersion, -MinimumVersion, or ñMaximumVersion parameters.
+To find all available versions, use ñAllVersions.
 Otherwise, only the latest version is returned.
-Example: `Find-NanoServerPackage ‚ÄìAllVersions -Name *NPDS* -RequiredVersion 10.0.14300.1000`.
-Or, for all versions: `Find-Package ‚Äìprovider NanoServerPackage ‚ÄìAllVersions -Name *NPDS*`
+Example: `Find-NanoServerPackage ñAllVersions -Name *NPDS* -RequiredVersion 10.0.14300.1000`.
+Or, for all versions: `Find-Package ñprovider NanoServerPackage ñAllVersions -Name *NPDS*`

 ### Installing Windows Packages
 You can install a Windows package to Nano Server either locally or an offline image with either `Install-NanoServerPackage` or `Install-Package`.
 Both of these accept pipeline results from search cmdlets.